-You can automate printer setup for users so that the computer attaches to network printers they use each time they log in to the network.
-Users can use the network printers without worrying about manually connecting to the printer every time they want to print.
+Printer setup can be automated so that users' workstations attach to the network printers they use each time users log in to the network.
+Users can use the network printers without having to manually connecting to the printer every time they want to print.